Mosaic Points for Hunger

 The Moose Jaw Warriors and The Mosaic Company are excited to continue their partnership with the “Points for Hunger” campaign in support of Hunger In Moose Jaw.
 Throughout the 2018 – 2019 regular season, for every point that Warriors forward Justin Almeida gets, home and away, Mosaic will donate $250 to Hunger In Moose Jaw.

-“I’m honored to be involved in the “Points for Hunger” campaign this season and joining past players Brayden Point, Noah Gregor, and Jayden Halbgewachs to help students in our community,” said Warrior Justin Almeida.
+“I’m honoured to be involved in the “Points for Hunger” campaign this season and joining past players Brayden Point, Noah Gregor, and Jayden Halbgewachs to help students in our community,” said Warrior Justin Almeida.
 “Hearing about students missing out on something as simple as lunch is absolutely heartbreaking.
 Not only will I do my best to try and raise money for this program but I think it’s important to bring awareness to the work that Hunger in Moose Jaw does for our students.”

 “I’d like to say thank you to the Mosaic Company for teaming up with myself and the Warriors as we try to end hunger in our city.
 Knowing that every point that I earn this season goes to help Hunger in Moose Jaw is a privilege and I look forward to the challenge of making Mosaic pay as much as I can,” Almeida added jokingly.